urbanjost/M_intrinsics/md/SELECTED_CHAR_KIND.md

- + If NAME has the value "ISO_10646", then the result has a value equal to that of the kind type parameter of the ISO 10646 character kind (corresponding to UCS-4 as speciﬁed in ISO/IEC 10646).
+ + If NAME has the value "ISO_10646", then the result has a value equal to that of the kind type parameter of the ISO 10646 character kind (corresponding to UCS-4 as specified in ISO/IEC 10646).

- + If NAME is a processor-deﬁned name of some other character kind supported by the processor, then the result has a value equal to that kind type parameter value.
+ + If NAME is a processor-defined name of some other character kind supported by the processor, then the result has a value equal to that kind type parameter value.